Zufaruu/Zufaruu/README.md

 ## Introduction
 - 👋 Hi, I’m Zufar Bagas Prasetyo
 - :airplane:  I'm a Drone Programmer at Bayucaraka ITS UAV Research Team
-- 📶 I'm currently having an internship in Badan Riset and Inovasi Nasional, doing research in CC-OFDM-MIMO Radar Signal Processing
+- 📶 I'm currently having an internship in PT Len Industri (Persero), developing a computer vision system for object detection that will be integrated with drone system
 - 👀 I’m interested in Telecommunication and Robotics
-- 🌱 I’m currently learning Signal Processing and FPGA
+- 🌱 I’m currently learning Computer Vision, Signal Processing, and FPGA
 - 📫 Reach me via my email zufarbagas28@gmail.com

 <!---
 #Project Planning
 - Province Clustering :heavy_check_mark:
-- Trendline Qualified Teachers
+- Indonesian Dropped-out Students analysis
-- Rain Prediction
+- Weather Prediction
 --->
 <!---
 Zufaruu/Zufaruu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.